mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

   * kept in Neoprene sleeves with UV filters for protection
 * outdoor research lost coast fingerless mitts
 * my MSU beanie
-* Dry & Dry Silica Gel packets
+* a few Dry & Dry silica desiccant packets
   * kept in a ziploc bag just in case the camera gets wet
 * Hefty Gallon bag
   * to protect the camera in case it's extra wet out